Pigmice2733/peregrine-frontend/docs/docs.md

 ## `GET`

-these are the stats for every team at an event, describing their performance only at that event
+These are the stats for every team at an event, describing their performance only at that event

 ### Response